conradoqg/naivecoin/README.md

 #### Blockchain

-The blockchain holds two information, the block list and the transactions list.
-Its responsability is to verify arrinving blocks, transactions and to keep the blockchain coherent.
+The blockchain holds two information, the block list, and the transactions list.
+Its responsibility is to verify arriving blocks, transactions and to keep the blockchain coherent.

 Blockchain is a sequence of correlated blocks by hash
 ```